 A teacher who dominates the discussion time is not doing any justice to the group.
 That said, I have lead youth group studies where the group of kids desire to offer very little to the discussion, and therefore I come prepared to fill the time with teaching.
 Even then, I am able to get the youth to engage with questions.
 I end each of my youth teachings with these two questions.
 1) What did you learn today?, and 2) What are you going to do about it?
 This is enough to get them actively thinking about the teaching, and how they can apply it to their own life when they leave.

-- Maintain good eye contact by looking around the group and not focusing too much on any one person.
+Maintain good eye contact by looking around the group and not focusing too much on any one person.
 In any group, there will be those who have more to ad then others.
 The teachers goal is to engage the whole group as equally as possible.
-It is fine for a newcomer however to sit and listen, and we wont want them to feel pressured into speaking.
+However, it is fine for a newcomer to sit and listen, and we wont want them to feel pressured into speaking.

-- Be on time.
 Start when you say you are going to start.
 If somebody is running late, let them come in late and disrupt the class that has already begun.
 It is important to communicate to those who are on time that you value their time enough to respect it, because if you start late often enough, people will stop coming to your group.
 This also communicates to the late comer that they are disrespecting the group members by being disruptive when they fail to responsibly plan their time of leaving for group.
 We all know that unavoidable issues can come up that make us undesirably late, so of course we do not judge the late comer.
-But we must not let them decide when we will begin our group time.
+But we must not let the regular offender who just failed to plan well decide when we will begin our group time.

 Ask questions like “what do others here think about this?”, or “OK, what else?”.
 If there is a long pause without anybody stepping up to answer, then ask something like “does everybody understand?”, and if not, review the content again.